sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 #### /docs or /redoc

-These are the endpoints leading to auto-generated documentation. `/docs` leads to Swagger and `/redoc` to ___.
+These are the endpoints leading to auto-generated documentation. `/docs` leads to [Swagger UI](https://github.com/swagger-api/swagger-ui) and `/redoc` to [ReDoc](https://github.com/Redocly/redoc).
 Here each endpoint/path is described and all possible parameters are listed for each of them.

 #### /auth

-Yet to be implemented.

 This endpoint is the one you should call first.
 It takes care of the authentication with all of the social media APIs so you can then perform other requests.
 Unless authenticated, you will not be able to perform other requests.
+To specify which social media APIs you want to authetnicate with, use parameter `sm`.
+See example [here](#auth_example).

 <!-- Add use example and implement -->